Mediterranean Pasta Salad (w/ Sun-Dried Tomatoes)

 – Sarah D

-Whether it’s a last-minute dinner or barbecue with friends, a quick weeknight dinner when you’re feeling low on energy but still want something yummy, or want a healthy and delicious lunch meal prep for the week, these types of recipes are a secret weapon in your cooking arsenal.
+I love a good time-saving recipe, especially if it’s easy to throw together and can be whipped up for any occasion.
+Whether it’s last minute dinner, a barbecue with friends, a quick weeknight dinner when you’re feeling low on energy but still want something yummy, or those times when you want a healthy and delicious lunch for the week, these types of recipes are a secret weapon in your cooking arsenal.
+And this Mediterranean pasta salad with sun-dried tomatoes is just that!
+It’s an easy summer pasta salad side dish (which tastes amazing with my slow cooker barbecue chicken) that I love to rotate with my no-mayo macaroni salad with veggies.

 Plus, with just a few simple ingredients, including small-shape pasta, garlic, sun-dried tomatoes, olive oil, vinegar, red onion, cherry tomatoes, and baby spinach, this dish is jam-packed with flavor and ready in less than 20 minutes.
+And what’s especially great about this recipe is that you can customize it to your liking, whether that’s adding mozzarella cheese, olives additional vegetables, or some protein like chicken or white beans – the possibilities are endless!

 Time-Saving Tips & Tricks

+When creating this recipe, I tried to simplify the ingredient list as much as possible, while not losing out on flavor.
 While the pasta is cooking, whip up a simple dressing featuring oil from the sun dried tomatoes, which is packed with more flavor than simple olive oil.
+Once the pasta is cooked and drained, mix it with the dressing and let the dressing absorb for five minutes.

-It’s great served at room temperature, but also holds up well in the fridge, so it can be made ahead of time for meals throughout the week or a special meal.
+While the pasta is marinating, use that time to chop the sun dried tomatoes, cherry tomatoes, red onion, and spinach.
+It’s great served at room temperature, but also holds up well in the fridge, so it can be made ahead of time for meals throughout the week or for a special celebration.

 Make It Gluten Free + Dairy Free